Klinogicare® StarLab

 https://academic.oup.com/bmb/article-abstract/81/1/209/283873

-Illustration for the creatine kinase monitoring study 1 Illustration for the creatine kinase monitoring study 2 Illustration for the creatine kinase monitoring study 3 Illustration for the creatine kinase monitoring study 4
+Figure from the study on creatine kinase monitoring 1 Figure from the study on creatine kinase monitoring 2 Figure from the study on creatine kinase monitoring 3 Figure from the study on creatine kinase monitoring 4

-The paper examines in detail the variability of CK levels in athletes, the influence of age, sex, muscle mass, type of exercise, and climatic conditions, as well as the clinical significance of CK elevation after intense training.
+The article analyzes in detail the variability of CK levels in athletes, the influence of age, sex, muscle mass, type of training, and climatic conditions, as well as the clinical significance of the increase in CK after intense training.

-Practical conclusion: athletes with high CK levels should be advised to continue physical activity at lower intensity in order to prevent muscle damage from high-intensity loads and allow full recovery.
+Practical conclusion: athletes with high CK levels could be advised to continue physical activity at a lower intensity, in order to reduce muscle damage from high-intensity efforts and allow a complete recovery.

 Blood-Borne Markers of Fatigue in Competitive Athletes - Results from Simulated Training Camps

-The study performed a comprehensive analysis of blood markers in 73 professional athletes - cyclists, team-sport athletes, and strength athletes - at three time points: after rest, after 6 days of fatigue induction, and after 2 days of recovery.
+The study carried out a comprehensive analysis of blood markers in 73 professional athletes (cyclists, team-sport athletes, and strength athletes) at three time points: after recovery, after 6 days of fatigue induction, and after 2 days of regeneration.

-In cyclists, fatigue-dependent changes were found for creatine kinase, urea, free testosterone, and IGF-1.
-For strength training and high-intensity interval loads, the most pronounced and stable marker was CK.
+In cyclists, fatigue-dependent changes were observed in creatine kinase, urea, free testosterone, and IGF-1.
+In strength training and high-intensity interval efforts, the most pronounced and stable marker was CK.

-Key conclusion: within a comprehensive panel of blood-borne markers, fatigue changes are most accurately reflected by urea and IGF-1 for cycling and by CK for strength training and team-sport athletes.
+Main conclusion: within a complete panel of blood markers, fatigue-related changes are reflected most accurately by urea and IGF-1 in cycling, and by CK in strength and team sports.

 Biochemical markers of muscular damage